Dimers and Beauville integrable systems: Abstract

 \section{Abstract}

-Associated to a convex integral polygon $N$ in the plane are two integrable systems: the cluster integrable system of Goncharov and Kenyon constructed from the planar dimer model, and the Beauville integrable system, associated with the toric surface of $N$.
-There is a birational map, called the spectral transform, between the phase spaces of the two integrable systems.
-When $N$ is the triangle $\text{Conv}\{(0,0),(d,0),(0,d)\}$, we show that the spectral transform is a birational isomorphism of integrable systems.
+Associated to a convex integral polygon $N$ in the plane are two integrable systems: the cluster integrable system of Goncharov and Kenyon, constructed from the dimer model on bipartite torus graphs, and the Beauville integrable system associated with the toric surface of $N$.
+These two systems are related by a birational map called the spectral transform.
+In this paper we study the case when $N$ is the standard triangle of side length $d$, equivalently when the toric surface is $\P^2$, and prove that the spectral transform is a birational isomorphism of integrable systems.
+Since the Hamiltonians are identified by construction, the essential content is that the spectral transform intertwines the two Poisson structures.
+In particular, this shows that Beauville integrable systems admit cluster algebra structures.